heremaps/xyz-documentation/docs/api/concepts/geojsonbasics.md

 GeoJSON is an open standardized format for geodata based on the Javascript Object Notation (JSON) used to encode geographic data structures.
 This section is based on [RFC 7946](https://tools.ietf.org/html/rfc7946>).

-GeoJSON is a textual representation of geographical data and its nonspatial attributes.
+GeoJSON is a textual representation of geographical data and its non-spatial attributes.
 A GeoJSON document contains one object with can be a *Feature*, a *FeatureCollection* or a *Geometry*.
 The object has to have a property *type* which is one of the following:

 ## Point